ephenix/networkprovisioner/readme.md

 It customizes the two templates used by the Service Catalog products it provisions by downloading the master templates, token-replacing them, and re-uploading them to the templates bucket under a /transformed/ key path.

-Token replacement probably isn't the best way to accomplish this goal -- a better way might be to parameterize the values and use Template Constraints through Service Catalog.
-But I built it with lambda custom resources and token replacement.
+Token replacement probably isn't the best way to accomplish this goal -- a better way might be to parameterize the values and use Constraints through Service Catalog to limit / auto-fill these variables.

 ### Add Account Product